hartlco/MHFancyPants/README.md

 + CGPoint as a dictionary containing two values (named x and y) as Number
 + CGSize as a dictionary containing two values (named width and height) as Number
 + CGRecht as a dictionary containing four values (x,y,width and height) as Number
++ UIEdgeInsets as a dictionary containing four values (top, left, bottom and right) as Number

 # License MIT